Ed-zo/ServerBackuper/README.md

     - `remoteFolder` What folder should be used to save backups to
 - `minecraft` Archives folders and files and notifies server with a message about archiving.
 Sends a message to a screen with running minecraft server.
 Settings:
     - `screenName` The name of screen in which is minecraft server running
+- `minecraft_ftp` Minecraft backuper combined with FTP upload.
+This backuper creates an archive, notifies server and then is uploaded to an FTP account.
+Settings:
+    - `screenName` The name of screen in which is minecraft server running
+    - `ftp` Settings used for connecting to an FTP server
+        - `hostname`
+        - `port`
+        - `user`
+        - `password`
+    - `remoteFolder` What folder should be used to save backups to

 ### To Do
 - [x] Check for md5 sum of archive (no need to save same backup twice if nothing changed)
 - [ ] Delete old archives
 - [ ] Better error handling.
 Save if there was an error and turn off profile after few errors occure.
-- [ ] Create more profiles for:
+- Create more profiles for:
     - [x] Minecraft
-    - [ ] Uploading archives to other FTPs
+    - [x] Uploading archives to other FTPs

 ### Known bugs
 Archived file has redundant folder inside